-- marine pollution spills during transfer operations; - soil and groundwater pollution via land spills and leaks. - explosion or fire; - health and injury risks (including skin, eye and lung damage, poisoning and/or cancer risks).
+- Marine pollution spills during transfer operations; - Soil and groundwater pollution via land spills and leaks. - Explosion or fire; - Health and injury risks (including skin, eye and lung damage, poisoning and/or cancer risks).

 There's a range of fuels and other hazardous chemicals handled at the resort including flammable gases, petrol dry cleaning solvents, paint thinners, corrosive acids and so on of which only diesel will be within the scope of this assessment or audit.
 Like all hazardous substances, there are environmental issues related to the supply (shipment) and handling of diesel fuel.
 However, the supply to site is not covered within the scope of this report.
-There is a fuel pump at the jetty for pumping fuel from the vessel to the fuel tanks.
-Fuel is supplied from the valve at the jetty to the fuel tank using galvanized iron (GI) pipes laid underground.
-From the fuel tank fuel is supplied to smaller day tanks which supply individually to the separate generator sets.
 The fuel tank has external bund walls with the same material and the day tanks also have external concrete bund walls to contain spill.